core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 For instance, in CoAP publish-subscribe {{I-D.ietf-core-coap-pubsub}}, multiple clients can subscribe to a topic, by observing the related resource hosted at the responsible broker.
 When a new value is published on that topic, it would be convenient for the broker to send a single multicast notification at once, to all the subscriber clients observing that topic.

 A different use case concerns clients observing the same registration resource at the CoRE Resource Directory {{RFC9176}}.
-For example, multiple clients can benefit of observation for discovering (to-be-created) groups that use the security protocol Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}}, by retrieving from the Resource Directory updated links and descriptions to join those groups through the respective Group Manager {{I-D.tiloca-core-oscore-discovery}}.
+For example, multiple clients can benefit from observation for discovering (to-be-created) groups that use the security protocol Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}}, by retrieving from the Resource Directory updated links and descriptions to join those groups through the respective Group Manager {{I-D.tiloca-core-oscore-discovery}}.

 More in general, multicast notifications would be beneficial whenever several CoAP clients observe the same target resource at a CoAP server, and thus they could all be notified at once by means of a single response message.
 However, CoAP does not originally define response messages addressed to multiple clients, e.g., over IP multicast.
 This document fills this gap and provides the following twofold contribution.